liyuzhu1998/Autopsy-Virtual-Staining/README.md

 ## Network Training Testing Codes

-You can find the codes for network testing in the `Network_training_testing_codes` folder:
+You can find the codes for network testing in this folder, due to the size restriction, the model file can be downloaded at xx:

 1. **Training procedure**: To perform the training of autopsy virtual staining network used the RegiStain framework proposed in our work, simply run `train_stage2_seperate_train_by_iters.py`.
 Before executing the codes, please make sure to update the paths of the training and validation images within the code.
 And this RegiStain framework is not restricted in the virtual staining tasks.
 It is friendly to be adapted to other supervised image-to-image translation tasks which require the pixel-level registration of the paired data.